joaopizani/env.modular-xplatform-vim-cfg/README.md

    **non-intuitive**, however: When you are in the topmost window and press Alt+Up, the window will go **down** (increase height), and if you are in the rightmost window and press Alt+Right, the window will go **left** (increase width).
- * **\<Ctrl\>w+o:** By pressing this combination, you will maximize the current split to occupy the whole screen.
-By pressing the same combination again, the previous split configuration is completely restored.
+ * **F3:** By pressing this, you will maximize the current split window to occupy the whole screen.
+By pressing the same combination again, the previous split configuration is _completely_ restored.

 ### Miscellaneous nice stuff going on under the covers ###
 Some nice settings and plugins are in place which make (at least I think) any programmer's life easier while